 Multiplex PCR is a modification using which multiple templates can be amplified using a single set of primers or a single template can be amplified using the multiple sets of primers.

 Multiplex PCR is widely applied in the realtime PCR assay for quantification of multiple templates or screening of multiple mutations in a single assay.

 Though the method is similar, the optimization must be required for developing different multiplex protocols.

 Read more: multiplex PCR

-Amplified refractory mutation system is a unique type of PCR reaction set up in which different allele of the same gene can be amplified using ARMS PCR and therefore it is also called as allelic PCR.
+The amplified refractory mutation system is a unique type of PCR reaction set up in which different alleles of the same gene can be amplified using ARMS PCR and therefore it is also called as an allelic PCR.